Advocacy and memberships

 Cenovus shall not participate in improper intervention in political processes and, as of March 1, 2017, nor shall it make financial contributions or contributions in kind to political parties, committees or their representatives.
 Illicit or improper payments to public officials are strictly prohibited.
 Our employees, contractors and directors may choose to become involved in political activities as long as they undertake these activities on their own behalf and may, on a personal level, give to any political party or candidate.
 Reimbursement by the company is prohibited.

-Cenovus will comply with all applicable lobbying legislation including the Lobbying Act (Canada) and the lobbying acts in Alberta, British Columbia and Saskatchewan which impose reporting requirements on lobbying communications with certain officers and employees of the above federal and provincial governments, also known as “public office holders.”
-We have rigorous internal policies and procedures for lobbying and comply with all laws requiring companies to record their lobbying activities with federal and provincial registries.
+Cenovus will comply with all applicable lobbying and election legislation and reporting requirements in the jurisdictions where we operate.
+We have rigorous internal policies and procedures for lobbying and comply with all laws requiring companies to record their lobbying activities with applicable government registries.

 Our employees, contractors and directors are also required to avoid where possible, and otherwise declare to the company and take steps to manage, situations where personal interests could conflict, or appear to conflict, with duties and responsibilities or the interests of Cenovus.
 This would include any situation involving a public official or individuals employed by any membership or sponsorship organizations we are associated with.
 Conflict of Interest Declaration forms must be completed and filed on a timely basis and include mitigation approved by a supervisor and Vice-President.

 Cenovus directors, employees and contractors are strongly encouraged to report business conduct concerns or violations of the code.